vanity-lost/CAMELOT-Reproduction/README.md

 | F1-score | 0.324 (± 0.012) | 0.323 (± 0.010) | 0.320 (± 0.013) |
 | Recall | 0.353 (± 0.006) | 0.364 (± 0.022) | 0.362 (± 0.036) |
 | NMI | 0.107 (± 0.006) | 0.101 (± 0.010) | 0.103 (± 0.011) |

+## 📋 Contribute

+> The repository is under MIT license.
+Contribution are always welcome!
+Please submit a pull request or contact randolph.zhao.49@gmail.com for more details.